 Juneteenth is an annual day of remembrance commemorating the emancipation of African Americans enslaved in the United States.
 On June 19, 1865, Union Major General Gordon Granger rode into Galveston, Texas and announced that those enslaved were free.
 As a result, the holiday takes place on June 19.

-Also called Juneteenth Independence Day, Jubilee Day, Emancipation Day, and Freedom Day, the day celebrates the end of slavery in America.
+Also called Juneteenth National Independence Day, Jubilee Day, Emancipation Day, and Freedom Day, the day celebrates the end of slavery in America.

 Individuals, businesses, and governments honor the events of Juneteenth through gatherings, picnics, parades, and festivals.